Shareholder urges Power Corp to sell $10-billion in assets

 The letter, which was reviewed by Reuters, did not mention the value of the assets to be offloaded.

+Roustan said in his letter that Power Corp is invested in too many unrelated sectors, with some portfolio holdings increasing risk rather than diversifying it.

+Montreal-based Power Corp, whose businesses span the insurance, asset management, renewable energy and media industries, told Reuters it planned to stick to its current diversification plan.

-"(The non-financial services) investments represent an important element of our long-term diversification strategy," Power Corp spokesman Stéphane Lemay said, adding that the value of these investments had increased to $3.2-billion at the end of 2016 from $1.8-billion at the end of 2011.
+"(The non-financial services) investments represent an important element of our long-term diversification strategy," Power Corp spokesman Stéphane Lemay said, adding that the value of these investments has risen 78 per cent to $3.2-billion in five years to the end of 2016.

-Montreal-based Power Corp's businesses span the insurance, asset management, renewable energy and media industries.
+Lemay said the company received Roustan 's letter and has responded to him.

+Canadian companies are regularly being pushed for change by investors in a country that is seen as conducive for shareholder activism.
+Investors can call for a special meeting by acquiring a 5 per cent stake.

 Roustan, the former chairman of Performance Sports Group Ltd, has in the past called for changes at Canadian drugmaker Aeterna Zentaris Inc.